SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         --8<-- "s7_deployment/exercise_files/onnx_fastapi.py"
         ```

 This completes the exercises on the ONNX format.
-Do note that one limitation of the ONNX format is that is is based on
+Do note that one limitation of the ONNX format is that it is based on
 [ProtoBuf](https://protobuf.dev/), which is a binary format.
 A protobuf file can have a maximum size of 2GB, which means
 that the `.onnx` format is not enough for very large models.
 However, through the use of
 [external data](https://onnxruntime.ai/docs/tutorials/web/large-models.html) it is possible to circumvent this